-It is also important that foster carers are able to document and evidence their skills and knowledge throughout their fostering career.
-Learning and development within Capstone South West is comprised of three tiers:
+It is also important that Foster Carers are able to document and evidence their skills and knowledge throughout their fostering career.
+Learning and development within Capstone North is comprised of three tiers:

-- □ Pre-approval training
+Pre-approval training

-- □ Induction New carer and core training

-- Ongoing personal development training
+- Induction New carer and core training - Ongoing personal development training

 The training policy details the elements contained in each of these tiers, the associated standards as well as outlining the variety of training methods employed.
-Foster carers' training needs are constantly monitored by SSWs and are formally evaluated through reviews of the foster carer's terms of approval.
+Foster Carers' training needs are constantly monitored by SSWs and are formally evaluated through supervision and reviews of the Foster Carer's terms of approval.

-Each foster carer has a Personal Development Plan (PDP), as required within Section 7 of the Training, Support and Development standards, drawn up in conjunction between the SSW and the foster carer.
+Each foster carer has a Personal Development Plan (PDP), as required within Section 7 of the Training, Support and Development standards, drawn up in conjunction between the SSW and the Foster Carer.
 The Personal Development Plan is reviewed annually at the foster carer review.